ZELFs/ButtCast/READMEbackup.md

 Crut is a recent development in the Scuttle-verse (as some would call it) and enables "tombstoning" and updating posts, which previously wasn't possible due to the append-only logs.
 As based on the common acronym CRUD (Create, Read, Update, Delete) yet without "Delete", instead there's T for Tombstone CRUT!
 Read more about how [Crut](https://gitlab.com/ahau/lib/ssb-crut) works here.

 #### Setting up the base for an SSB app

-Create the folder for your project
-Add "package.json"

-### 000 missing link to files for getting started!

 The following is a base to set up for any kind of app you would like to build.